NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-dnsop-rfc7873bis-00.md

 .# Abstract

+[@!RFC7873] left the construction of Server Cookies to the discretion of the DNS Server (implementer) which has resulted in a gallimaufry of different implementations.
+As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because the Server Cookie constructed by implementation can not by validate by another.

-Operational practice with DNS Cookies [@!RFC7873] has shown it to be problematic in Multi-vendor anycast networks.
-To address, all the (potentially multi-vendor) DNS server software in such an environment needs to be aligned on how to precisely create server cookies.
-This document provides precise directions for creating server cookies and also operator guidelines for DNS Cookies deployments on multi-vendor anycast networks.
-Furthermore, [@!FNV] is obsoleted as an algorithm for calculating server cookies and replaced with [@!SipHash-2.4] as a required to implement algorithm.
+This document provides precise directions for creating Server Cookies to address this issue.
+It also provides operator guidelines for DNS Cookies deployments on multi-vendor anycast networks.
+Furthermore, [@!FNV] is obsoleted as a suitable Message Authentication Code function for calculating DNS Cookies. [@!SipHash-2.4] is introduced as a new REQUIRED MAC function for calculating DNS Cookies.

 This document updates [@!RFC7873]